sourcegraph/handbook/content/index.md

 ## Handbook sections

-The below headers are roughly the teams at Sourcegraph.
-Everyone should feel empowered to contribute to all pages and sections in the Sourcegraph handbook.
+The sections below roughly correspond to the teams at Sourcegraph.

 ### People Ops